Ethan502/cs580_project_code/README.md

 A Python-based simulation environment for studying **2D planar Vertical Takeoff and Landing (VTOL)** dynamics, **nonlinear state estimation**, and **control design**.
 This project supports **PID control**, a **nonlinear observer (NLO)**, and an **Extended Kalman Filter (EKF)**, with tools for visualization and experimentation.

+Simply instally numpy and matplotlib and run 'python3 main.py' to run the simulation!

 ---

 ## 📌 Features